Pithaya/spicetify-apps-dist/README.md

 ## Installation

-1. Run `spicetify config-dir` to open the spicetify folder
+1. Run `spicetify config-dir` to open the spicetify folder.
-2. Go to the `CustomApps` folder
+2. Go to the `CustomApps` folder.
-3. Create a `eternal-jukebox` folder
+3. Create a `eternal-jukebox` folder.
-4. Copy the files from the [custom app's dist branch](https://github.com/Pithaya/spicetify-apps-dist/tree/dist/eternal-jukebox) inside it.
+4. Download the custom app files as a zip from [here](https://github.com/Pithaya/spicetify-apps-dist/archive/refs/heads/dist/eternal-jukebox.zip).
+5. Extract the zip and put the files inside the folder you created in step 3.

 Then, run the following commands: